What are Scope 3 Emissions?

 The Challenge of Measuring Scope Three

 A major challenge with Scope 3 emissions is that they are, by their very nature, difficult to measure and control.
-Scope 1 and 2 emissions fall more within an organisation's control.
-For example, an organisation can reduce gas consumption and switch to battery electric vehicles to cut its scope 1 emissions.
+Scope 1 and 2 emissions fall more within an organization's control.
+For example, an organization can reduce gas consumption and switch to battery electric vehicles to cut its Scope 1 emissions.
 Similarly, it could cut invest in becoming more energy-efficient and switch to a green energy tariff to reduce their Scope 2.
-However, in order to measure and make significant reductions across Scope 3, some organisations may need to take a deep look into their whole value chain and develop solutions for suppliers, customers, and beyond.
+However, in order to measure and make significant reductions across Scope 3, some organizations may need to take a deep look into their whole value chain and develop solutions for suppliers, customers, and beyond.
 In addition, measuring Scope 3 emissions is tricky because it can rely on data from external parties, and there are often grey areas around boundaries: where do you draw the line on what should be included?

 Moreover, with consumers around the world becoming increasingly conscious of their own environmental impact, sustainable products are rising in popularity.
-According to a recent study, 4/5 people describe themselves as likely to favour brands with a commitment to environmental sustainability.
+According to a recent study, 4/5 people describe themselves as likely to favor brands with a commitment to environmental sustainability.
 So, transparently addressing your Scope 3 emissions now is a great opportunity to create a competitive advantage in the modern marketplace.

 Find out More About Carbon Considerations: